 As a child, one of my favorite activities was to play dress-up.
-Yet as an adult dress-up plays a big role in our overall success, did you know that?
+Dressing up doesn’t just pertain to Halloween costumes.
+As an adult dress-up plays a big role in our overall success, did you know that?
 Have you ever tried mowing the lawn in a business suit?
 How about swimming in blue jeans?
 I’ll give you the top 5 benefits of dress-up for both kids and adults and why you should think about what to wear.

 My recent dress-up play

 One of my dreams as a kid was to have a Little House on the Prairie kind of life.
-What I mean is where the clothes and doing basic chores in them.
+Wearing the clothes and doing basic chores in them sounded so fun to me.
 I know that might sound silly, but those dresses were so pretty and full!
-I never forgot this dream.
-Today I do not live in the country, my neighbors live about 12 feet away on both sides of our house, but I do have a little garden.
+At the time I wrote this post, I lived in a suburb with a small yard.
+My neighbors were about 12 feet away on both sides of our house, but we still had a garden.

-After a fried day to the brain, I wanted to do something different to spark my imagination and escape my time zone so-to-speak.
+After a fried day to the brain, I wanted to do something different to spark my imagination and escape the 21st Century so-to-speak.
 I wanted to play dress-up.
-To my bottom of my dresser drawer I went and pulled my big long skirt out.
-I would define this skirt as a gypsy skirt.
+To the bottom of my dresser drawer I went and pulled my big long skirt out.
+This skirt wasn’t a prairie skirt as I have dreams but it was as close to one as I could get without spending money.
 It was dark teal with scattered blue sequents, and lime green lace and ribbon.
-My imagination wanted it to be one of those long prairie skirts that Ma wore in Little House on the Prairie.
+My imagination had to work hard for it to be what Ma wore in Little House on the Prairie.

 I slipped on the skirt and headed to the garden to do chores.
-It was fun walking to the garden, but gardening in this thing was not fun.
+It was fun walking to the garden, but gardening in this thing was not what I imagined.
 The garden was full of weeds and I only had a short amount of time before I had to get my son from school.
-My ‘playtime’ immediately went to ‘work time’.
+In other words, my ‘playtime’ immediately went to ‘work time’.

-Wearing a long skirt while gardening is not the smartest move.
+In case you didn’t know, wearing a long skirt while gardening is not the smartest move.
 I don’t know how they did it in those days, but it was pure misery.
 Weeds poked my bum and little bugs crawled up my legs!
 Needless to say, I didn’t want to get my fun skirt dirty.
-I got nothing done and my ‘fun’ escape turned into a stress ball.
+My escape to Walnut Grove turned into a stress ball.
 Back to the house I stomped, I even stepped on my skirt and about pulled it off.
 Arg!
 I threw my fun skirt on the floor and pulled on my garden pants.
-Back to the garden I went, sat down in the dirt with confidence, and weeded the rest of the garden in half the time.
+Back to the garden I went, sat down in the dirt, and weeded the rest of the garden in half the time.

 What I learned

 What I learned from my dress-up play is that I needed to decide if I wanted to play or work.
-If it’s to play, to be practical goes out the window, who cares!
-But if it’s to work, you gotta adjust your attire and put practicality to use.
+If it’s to play, “practical” is not invited.
+But if it’s to work, you gotta adjust your attire and put functionality to use.

-As soon as I changed into my garden pants, the pants I don’t care about getting dirty, the garden was weeded efficiently and quickly without any bug up the butt interruptions!
-All in all dressing the part will give you a leg up on performing the part.
+As soon as I changed into the pants I don’t care about, the garden was weeded efficiently and quickly without any bug interruptions!
+All in all dressing the part will give you a leg up on the performance end.

 1. Builds Confidence